-Lake Windermere: Largest Lake in the Lake District, England
+Lake Windermere: Largest of the Lakes in the Lake District

 The Lake District, England